tmaster-terrarian/Jelly/README.md

 # Jelly
-A simple game engine for Monogame, based on Monocle
+A simple game engine for Monogame, based on [Monocle](https://github.com/JamesMcMahon/monocle-engine).